hlm628/chord-striker/README.md

 ### Customisation

-You can customise the output in several ways:
+You can customise the output of `make run-song` with the following options:

-1. Command-line options:
 - `SONG_NAME`: Name of the generated song
 - `SEED`: Random seed for reproducible results
 - `OUTPUT_DIR`: Directory for generated files
 - `ALBUM_TRACKS`: Number of songs to generate (for `run-album`)
+- `PRINT_GRAPH`: Whether to print the song structure graph
+- `CONSTANTS_DIR`: Directory containing custom YAML parameter files

+`CONSTANTS_DIR` should be a subdirectory of `constants`, and should contain the same files and schema as the `constants/defaults` directory.

 ## Development